Firesphere/silverstripe-newsmodule/docs/en/Help.md

 * Write grammatically correct.
 (If you don't, I'll prevent you from getting any updates.
 Be warned!)
 * If you have Akismet, add your Akismet API-key to the SiteConfig in News settings (It's in the Comments-section).
 It saves you from comment-spam
+* Copy the templates to your themes-directory for editing and styling, so any update wont trash your templates.
 * Make sure your cat doesn't walk over yoa23'oqexkji6ygfp89cbhv2

 ## Configuration